Dedicated, Compassionate, And Effective Representation

-If you are facing trust and estate litigation in Chicago or nationwide, count on the law firm of King & Jones for practical advice and able, effective representation.
-Our Chicago trust & estate litigation lawyers have decades of experience litigating trust and estate matters and breach of fiduciary duty claims in Illinois and beyond.
-Our firm’s attorneys possess the knowledge and experience necessary to guide you and advocate on your behalf in any dispute regarding the validity or enforceability of a will, trust or other testamentary instruments.
+If you are facing trust and estate litigation in Chicago or nationwide, you can count on the law firm of King & Jones for practical advice and exceptional representation.
+Our Chicago business litigation lawyers have decades of experience litigating trust and estate matters and breach of fiduciary duty claims in Illinois and beyond.
+Our Chicago trust & estates litigation attorneys possess the knowledge and experience necessary to guide you and advocate on your behalf in any dispute regarding the validity or enforceability of a will, trust, or other testamentary instruments.Free Case Evaluation

-Probate Disputes, Will Contests and Challenges
+Probate Disputes, Will Contests And Challenges

 Probate describes the process of settling claims against the estate, validating the offered will, and distributing the estate according to the terms of the will.
 At the opening of the estate, all creditors are notified and provided with a window in which to bring their claims.
 The estate’s executor, administrator or personal representative is in charge of paying those claims out of estate funds before making will distributions to heirs.
 The executor owes a fiduciary duty to the heirs to protect the estate from spurious claims that would wrongfully dilute or dissipate the heirs’ inheritance.
 Litigation may be necessary to validate the claim and determine whether it must be paid or not.